hlibbabii/redi-github-25/docs/architecture.md

 # Engine Architecture

 CheckMate++ is built using a modular archetecture for maintainibility and scalability.
-Below is an overview of the major components:
+Below is an overview of the MAJOR COMPONENTS:

 ## Core Modules